The

 One of the celebrated findings of Vembakottai's excavation was the gold ornaments.
 As per the site director Pon Baskar, one gold piece

-was a conical-shaped shaped ornament while the other was a gold plate-like
+was a conical-shaped ornament, while the other was a gold plate-like

-place.
-The ornament weighed 2.2 grams with a 4.3 mm length and 6.2 mm diameter and
+piece.
+The ornament weighed 2.2 grams with a 4.3 mm length and 6.2 mm diameter, and

 the gold plate weighed 2 grams with an 8.8 mm length and 7.2 mm breadth.